ixrock/mobx-react-table-grid/README.md

 ## Benefits

-- easy-to-follow and simple API _(just use as data input plain-objects and data-getters, mostly see `TableDataColumn` and `TableDataRow` interfaces)_
+- simple API _(just use as data input plain-objects and data-getters, mostly see `TableDataColumn` and `TableDataRow` interfaces)_
 - table rows virtualization _(handle large amount of items, e.g. you can handle 10k pods from k8s, see the demo with generated data)_
 - most of the layout done via `display: grid` with some help of css-variables _(works really fast!)_
 - multi-columns sorting _(powered by `lodash/orderBy`)_
-- reordering and resizing columns _(powered by `react-dnd`)_
+- reordering columns: drag the heading column _(powered by `react-dnd`)_
 - filtering columns _(show/hide/search)_
+- resizing columns + reset to default (show all min-content)
+- rows search support (see demo)
-- rows selection state management
+- rows selection state management (see demo)
-- handling import/export state to external storage (e.g. `window.localStorage`, see: `demo.tsx`)
+- import/export table-state to external storage (e.g. `window.localStorage`, see demo)
 - customize column sizes via css-variables `--grid-col-size-${columnId}` _(see usage in `demo.module.css`)_
 - `mobx` observability for grid state management under the hood